reselbob/mongo-data-seeder/README.md

 To run the test you need either an instance of MongoDB running on your local computer or an access to an instance of MongoDB running in the cloud, for example on [MongoDB Atlas](https://cloud.mongodb.com/).

-If you testing by running running in a service, you need to add the following environment variable, `MONGODB_URL` to the test process.
+**IMPORTANT!!!**  If you're testing by running against an external instance of MongoDB, you need to tell `seeder` the location of the remote instance as well as the credentials required to access it.
+You do this by adding the required information as a URL attached to the environment variable, `MONGODB_URL`.

-**IMPORTANT!!!** You can put the environment variable in a `.env` file.
+You can put the environment variable in a `.env` file.
 That `.env` file needs to be at the root of the project file system.

 The following is an example of using the `echo` command to inject the environment variable and value into the file, `.env`.

 ```
  echo MONGODB_URL=mongodb+srv://cooluser:9EI0O0xxxxxxRR11@cluster0.oewnd.mongodb.net/seeder > .env